osamahamad/certstream-monitor/README.md

 ## 🤖 GitHub Actions Automation

 The repository includes a GitHub Actions workflow that automatically runs the certstream monitor and sends notifications.
 Perfect for continuous monitoring without keeping your machine running!
+It meant to report potentially new subdomains for the target list.

 ### Features